AndersonQ/gogettingstarted/00-interfaces/README.md

 }
 ```

-We can think `(p Person)` as one parameter passed to the method `Hello()`, the `Person` instance in which the method
+In the snipped above `p` is the receiver, we can think `(p Person)` as one parameter passed to the method `Hello()`.
+The receiver is the `Person` instance in which the method`Hello()` is invoked.

-`Hello()` is invoked.
-In Python, we see it quite clear, a class method has got `self` as its first parameter, which
+In Python, we see it quite clearly, a method has got `self` as its first parameter, which
 is the object on which the method is being called.
 In Java there is the `this` which is not explicitly declared, but is
-also the obeject in which the method is invoked.
+also the object in which the method is invoked.
 Go, I'd say, sits in between them, there is an explicit declaration of
 the instance in which the method is called, but it doesn't appear in the method's parameter list.

-Below both implementations of `Hello` need an instance of `Person` and yield the same result.
+Below both implementations of `Hello` require an instance of `Person` and yield the same result.

 ```go